Enable recording during a Teams call or meeting

 2. Go to the meeting controls and select More actions Other options button > Start recording .

-You cannot record multiple meetings at the same time.
-If someone starts recording a meeting, the recording is stored in the cloud and made available to all participants.
+You cannot record multiple meetings simultaneously.
+Once someone starts a recording, Teams stores it in the cloud and made available to all participants.

 Meeting participants have the option to view the transcript during the meeting.
 For more information, see Live Transcription.